 Because of the area's long history, James Island contains a number of sites of historic interest.
-The sites below were identified in the James Island and Johns Island Historical Survey (1989).
+The sites below are identified in the 2019 Publication of the Historic Sites of James Island Booklet produced by the Town's History Council.